HjalmarrSv/seq2seq-models/README.md

 # seq2seq-models
-Some different seq2seq models
+Some different seq2seq models, based on the Spell-Checker project.
-WIP!

 # One hot encoding
 Often one hot encoding is used in these models.
 Especially with small sets of symbols, like characters.